TIBCOSoftware/snappy-examples/README.md

 ./sbin/snappy-start-all.sh
 ```

 This will start one locator, one server and a lead node.
-You can understand the roles of these nodes [here](https://github.com/SnappyDataInc/snappydata/blob/master/docs/GettingStarted.md#snappydata-cluster-explanation)
+You can understand the roles of these nodes [here](https://snappydatainc.github.io/snappydata/architecture/cluster_architecture/)

 Submit the streaming job to the cluster and start it (consume the stream, aggregate and store).
 > Make sure you copy/paste the SNAPPY_POC_HOME path from above in the command below where indicated

 ```
-./bin/snappy-job.sh submit --lead localhost:8090 --app-name AdAnalytics --class io.snappydata.adanalytics.SnappyLogAggregatorJob --app-jar SNAPPY_POC_HOME/assembly/build/libs/snappy-poc-1.1.1-assembly.jar
+./bin/snappy-job.sh submit --lead localhost:8090 --app-name AdAnalytics --class io.snappydata.adanalytics.SnappyLogAggregator --app-jar SNAPPY_POC_HOME/assembly/build/libs/snappy-poc-1.1.1-assembly.jar
 ```

 SnappyData supports "Managed Spark Drivers" by running these in Lead nodes.
-So, if the driver were to fail, it can automatically re-start on a standby node.
-While the Lead node starts the streaming job, the actual work of parallel processing from kafka, etc is done in the SnappyData servers.
+So, if the driver were to fail, it can
+automatically re-start on a standby node.
+While the Lead node starts the streaming job, the actual work of parallel
+processing from kafka, etc is done in the SnappyData servers.
 Servers execute Spark Executors collocated with the data.

 Start generating and publishing logs to Kafka from the `/snappy-poc/` folder
 ```
 ./gradlew generateAdImpressions
 ```

-TODO: provide some instruction to verify that the streaming is running without delay.
-You can see the Spark streaming processing batches of data once every second in the [Spark console](http://localhost:4040/streaming/).
-It is important that our stream processing keeps up with the input rate.
-So, we note that the 'Scheduling Delay' doesn't keep increasing and 'Processing time' remains less than a second.
+You can monitor the streaming query processing on the [Structured Streaming UI](http://localhost:4040/streaming/).
+It is
+important that our stream processing keeps up with the input rate.
+So, we should note that the `Processing Rate` keeps
+up with `Input Rate` and `Processing Time` remains less than the trigger interval which is one second.

 ### Next, interact with the data.
 Fast.
 Now, we can run some interactive analytic queries on the pre-aggregated data.
 From the root SnappyData folder, enter: